peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # Introduction

 ACME in conjuction of OpenID Connect Federation 1.0 is able to issue X.509 certificates to one or more than a single organization without having pre-established any direct relationship of trust to them or stipulation of a contract.
-OpenID Connect Federation 1.0 enables trust building in multilateral federated contexts, where all participants adhere to the same rules or trust framework, giving the proof that an organization is part of the common regulatation, established by the federation.
+OpenID Connect Federation 1.0 enables trust building in multilateral federated contexts, where all participants adhere to the same rules or trust framework, giving the proof that an organization is part of the common regulation, established by the federation.
 To assure this, the organization gives the proof of being in full control of the cryptographic material involved in the trust mechanisms, and the web services published within its domains.

 This specification harmonizes the capabilities and features of OpenID Connect Federation 1.0 and ACME, since: